Bobisback/zzBobisback_Patches/Readme.md

 * Added script that will zip up the current MM cache.
 This is mostly to make talking to AI's easier.
 * Added script that will zip up the current MM cache, ksp.log, and MM log.
 This is mostly to make talking to AI's easier.
 * Added an MM patch that moves all contracts that need people to techs that allow crew.
+* Added in a patch that reconfigures all the Remotetech commsat contracts to fit better with my antenna rebalance.